codefellows-seattle-javascript-401d20/08-09-rest-api/README.md

 The request parser module should return a promise that parses the request url, querystring, and  POST or PUT body (as JSON).

 #### Model
 In the model/ directory create a constructor for a resource (that is different from the class lecture resource).
-The model must include 4 properties, including an `id` property genorated using node uuid.
+The model must include 4 properties, including an `id` property generated using node uuid.

 #### Server Endpoints
-Create the following routes for performing CRUD opperations on your resourcee
+Create the following routes for performing CRUD operations on your resource
 * `POST /api/<resource-name>`
   * pass data as stringifed JSON in the body of a **POST** request to create a new resource
   * on success respond with a 200 status code and the created note